deakjahn/send_log/README.md

 ## Logging from platform code

-In order to log from you platform code, make sure you call `init()` first with a context.
+In order to log from your platform code, make sure you call `init()` first with a context.
 A usual place to call from could be the `onCreate()` function of an activity.

 ```kotlin
 import hu.co.tramontana.sendlog.*